Rocky Brands (RCKY)

 nullAI Analysis | Feedback

-Jason S. Brooks, Chairman and Chief Executive Officer
+Jason S. Brooks, Chairman, President and Chief Executive Officer

-Thomas D. Robertson, Chief Operating Officer and Chief Financial Officer
+Thomas D. Robertson, Chief Financial Officer and Chief Operating Officer

-Thomas D. Robertson has served as Chief Financial Officer of Rocky Brands since September 2023 and Chief Operating Officer since November 2022.
-He previously served as Executive Vice President, Chief Financial Officer and Treasurer from May 2018 to February 2023.
-Mr. Robertson joined the company in October 2016 as a Senior Financial Analyst.
-Prior to his tenure at Rocky Brands, he was an audit manager with Deloitte & Touche LLP from 2015 to 2016 and held various audit positions with Schneider Downs & Co., Inc. from 2008 to 2015, where he primarily worked with publicly-traded footwear companies.
+Thomas D. Robertson has served as Chief Financial Officer since September 2023 and Chief Operating Officer since November 2022.
+Prior to these roles, he held positions as Executive Vice President, Chief Financial Officer and Treasurer from May 2018 to February 2023, and Vice President, Chief Financial Officer and Treasurer from March 2017 to May 2018.
+Mr. Robertson joined Rocky Brands in October 2016 as a Senior Financial Analyst.
+Before joining the company, he was an audit manager with Deloitte & Touche LLP from July 2015 to September 2016, and held various audit positions with Schneider Downs & Co., Inc. from September 2008 to July 2015.
+He is a Certified Public Accountant (CPA) and focused his public accounting career primarily on publicly traded footwear companies.

 Byron Wortham, Senior Vice President of Georgia Boot and Durango Brands